 The chromatic number of a graph is the minimum number of colors that suffice for a vertex coloring (in which endpoints of an edge receive different colors).
 This problem is NP-hard.
-However, this does not preclude the existence of interesting exponential time algorithms, and some of these algorithms are discussed in the lecture.
+However, this does not preclude the existence of interesting exponential time algorithms, and some of these algorithms will be discussed in today's lecture.